Best Pasta Fagioli Recipe

 - Make sure to scrape up any browned bits on the bottom of the instant pot to avoid a burn notice.
 Add in the pasta, beans, seasonings, water and broth to the pot.
 Pour the tomatoes on top.
 Do not stir it.

-- Cook on high pressure for 4 minutes and do a quick release once the soup has cooked.
+- Set the instant pot to Sealing.
+Cook on High Pressure for 2 minutes.
+Once the soup and do a quick release once the soup has cooked.

-- Once cooked, discard bay leaf.
+- Once the soup has cooked, do a quick release.
+Discard bay leaf.
 Stir + enjoy!

 - Optional but recommended: You can cook your pasta on the side to avoid it being over cooked.
 Depending on the pasta size, this can easily over cook in the instant pot.